Where Did The Greek Deponents Go? Answer - they never existed in the first place.

 All three of these top-used grammars teach about the Greek deponent - a verb that is middle/passive in form but active in meaning (*but see my update note at the bottom*).
 The word most often used as the example in the grammars is ἐρχομαι.
 Daniel Wallace’s Greek Grammar Beyond the Basics (a book the sits open a lot during my study) teaches deponency in this way as well.

-Up until over a year ago, I also taught this since I was at the time using Gerald Stevens’ New Testament Greek Primer, and it was even in my initial draft of New Testament Greek Stripped Down.
-But Tim McLay (editor of my text) pointed out a number of articles to read about deponency.
+Up until a few years ago, I also taught this since I was at the time using Gerald Stevens’ New Testament Greek Primer, and it was even in my initial drafts of Biblical Greek Made Simple.
+But scholar Tim McLay pointed out a number of articles to read about deponency.
 These readings caused me to change my mind on deponency.
 If you are interested, I recommend the following articles:

 What’s the Issue?

 As I mentioned, deponent verbs are taught as verbs that are middle in form (i.e. take middle/passive endings) but are active in meaning.
 This is not actually the case.
 These verbs identified as deponent actually are middle in meaning – they are regular old middle verbs.
 But in the process of English translation they sound active.
 Here is a quote from Porter’s intro Greek grammar:

 What have been identified as deponent verbs are middle verbs after all, the proper designation being lexical middle.
 They are usually verbs which the subject does to or for oneself - like ἐρχομαι which means “I come/go.”
 You come or go somewhere based on your own self interest.